 “When I tell clients in their 40s that basic healthcare costs in retirement are currently more than $250,000, they about fall out of their chair,” said Brandon Hayes, a certified financial planner with oXYGen Financial in Atlanta.
 In fact, retirees can expect to spend even more than that.
-Fidelity Investments estimates that a 65-year-old couple retiring this year will need $275,000 to cover medical expenses in retirement.
+Fidelity Investments estimates that a 65-year-old couple retiring in 2019 would need $285,000 to cover medical expenses in retirement.

 When calculating how much you need to save for retirement, be sure to figure in healthcare costs, which could be drastically higher than what you’re paying now.
 “Also, don’t overlook small items like prescription co-pays for those who have diabetes and other health issues that require years of medication, which certainly won’t end in retirement,” Hayes said.